mvpinoystat/ml_03/README.md

 This repo contains the Jupyter Notebook solutions for this Kaggle competition I submitted.
 Below is the link to the competition: https://www.kaggle.com/competitions/playground-series-s4e1 The final model is a voting classifier that is composed of tree-based algorithms.
 The parameters of the model are optimized using Optuna.

+There are many Jupyter Notebooks here.
+The notebooks provide exploratory data analysis and feature engineering on each feature.